KennyLi/YoRPG_Purple_Kangaroos/README.md

   * Skeleton - Similar to the tank.
 Higher health and lower strength than a generic monster.
   * Zombie- Similar to the rogue.
 Lower health and higher strength than a generic monster.
   * Ghost- Similar to the jester.
 Has a random range of health and strength.

-v5 Update
+* v5 Update
   * Health now displayed after each attack.
-  * Monsters have been replaced by subclasses in YoRPG.
+  * The generic monsters has been replaced by the monster subclasses in YoRPG.
   * Added the healer subclass to protagonists.

+ #How To Play
+  1. Choose a difficulty from 1(easy), 2(medium), or 3(hard).
+  2. Enter your name.
+  3. Choose a protagonist by typing the number that corresponds to your choice.
+  4. Choose between 1(normal attack) or 2(special attack).